Miracle1207/EconGym/document/Fiscal Policy Issues/Q1-Can-consumption-taxes-boost-growth-and-fairness.md

 ### Rationale for Selected Roles

-**Individual → Ramsey Model/OLG Model**
+**Individual → Ramsey Model**
-**Ramsey Model and OLG Model are both suitable for this study.** The Ramsey Model analyzes aggregate macroeconomic responses from representative households’ optimal intertemporal decisions, ideal for studying long-term equilibrium trends.
-The OLG Model captures heterogeneity across age groups in income, consumption, and tax burdens, enabling analysis of the intergenerational fairness effects of consumption taxes.
+**Ramsey Model are suitable for this study.** The Ramsey Model analyzes aggregate macroeconomic responses from representative households’ optimal intertemporal decisions, ideal for studying long-term equilibrium trends,while the OLG Model captures heterogeneity across age groups in income, consumption, and tax burdens, enabling analysis of the intergenerational fairness effects of consumption taxes.

 **Government → Fiscal Authority**
 The Tax Policy Department directly formulates and implements consumption tax policies, fully simulating tax collection, income redistribution, and fiscal expenditure responses.
 Compared with pension and central bank departments, the Treasury more accurately reflects the impact of consumption tax on tax structures, government budgets, and social equity.